GatoGraphQL/ExtensionStarter/README.md

 `GatoGraphQL/ExtensionStarter` is also a [multi-monorepo](https://css-tricks.com/from-a-single-repo-to-multi-repos-to-monorepo-to-multi-monorepo/#aa-stage-4-multi-monorepo), containing the source code of the main Gato GraphQL plugin, hosted under the [`GatoGraphQL/GatoGraphQL`](https://github.com/GatoGraphQL/GatoGraphQL) monorepo, as a Git submodule.

+The monorepo is managed via the [Monorepo Builder](https://github.com/symplify/monorepo-builder).

 ## Why a multi-monorepo

 The benefits of using the multi-monorepo approach as a starter project are several.

-_Btw, all extensions from [gatographql.com/extensions](https://gatographql.com/extensions/) (that is 26 extensions and 4 bundles to date) are hosted on a repo created from `GatoGraphQL/ExtensionStarter`!
-So you get access to the same tools as the creators of these commercial extensions are themselves using._
+**Heads up!** All extensions from [gatographql.com/extensions](https://gatographql.com/extensions/) (that is 26 extensions and 4 bundles to date) are hosted on a repo created from `GatoGraphQL/ExtensionStarter`!
+So you get access to the same tools as the creators of these commercial extensions are themselves using.

+### Everything is automated

+There are scripts and workflows to automate (as much as possible) the whole process of creating an extension plugin, from developing it, to testing it, to releasing it.

+As a consequence, you only need to concentrate on the actual code for your extension; you won't need to worry about tools and boilerplate for the project (saving you no little time and effort).

 ### Browse the Gato GraphQL source code